Those We Love (radio series): Premise

 The show's theme song was "Weeping Willow".

 Personnel

 Actors and actresses on Those We Love included those shown in the table below.

+Listener dissatisfaction

-Listener dissatisfactionThose We Love developed a group of loyal listeners who became dissatisfied as sponsors changed days and times of broadcasts, changed networks, and sometimes took the program off the air with no notice.
+Those We Love developed a group of loyal listeners who became dissatisfied as sponsors changed days and times of broadcasts, changed networks, and sometimes took the program off the air with no notice.
 After CBS canceled the program "because of supposed low ratings", listeners let their feeling be known by putting their protest in written form to the extent that "the studio and sponsors found themselves delubed with protesting mail from fans and embroiled in a feud with the people".
 Threats of contacting the Federal Communications Commission were also expressed.
 As a result, the program returned to the air for a year, but by the end of five years from its debut it had been on for a total of three years.